PaulStSmith/AI-RPG-Character-Generator/README.md

 3. Enter a character description in the text area and click "Generate Character"

+    For instance, try:
+    > Joe Under-Average.
+A level 3 fighter with big muscles and a small brain.
+He’s kind and friendly but has a low frustration tolerance.
+He always wears an amulet, which is actually just a small stick bound to a piece of rope.

 4. Wait for the character generation process to complete

 5. View your generated character sheet

+6. You can use the buttons under the character sheet to copy it as JSON or HTML

 ## Project Structure